AuroraUniverse/AuroraUniverse/README.md

 ## Migrating from Towny
 Unfortunately, AuroraUniverse does not support migration from Towny.
 However, you can transfer your server to Aurora Universe after a wipe and tell the players about the new cool Town System on your server!
 ## Where can I download the plugin?
-The plugin is currently under development and a testing process.
-Stay tuned to be the first to try out the new product!
+The plugin is currently under development and a testing process, but *you can download last stable release*
 ## Wiki
 The wiki can be found [here](https://github.com/AuroraUniverse/AuroraUniverse/wiki)